 Today, Harran is famous for its traditional 'beehive' adobe buildings that were cool inside and constructed entirely without wood.
 Their design has not been changed for at least 3,000 years.

-History of the ancient Harran's houses "beehive" adobe houses goes back in time and so does Harran's rich history dating back millennia.
+The history of the ancient Harran's "beehive" adobe houses goes back in time and so does Harran's rich history.

 From the third millennium BC until medieval times, Harran (in Roman, Carrhae), is mentioned as an important trade center and the city of strategic importance, situated on the road from the Mediterranean Sea to the heart of Assyria.

 The ancient town is mentioned in the Bible as one of the towns visited by Abraham who stayed there while on his voyage from Ur The town is associated with the biblical place Haran.

 Prior to the reign of Sennacherib (704–681 BC), the king of Assyria from 705 BC to 681 BC who is mainly known for his military campaigns against Babylon and Judah, Harran rebelled from the powerful Assyrians.

 The Assyrians reconquered the city, as mentioned in 2 Kings 19:12 - "Did the gods of the nations that were destroyed by my predecessors deliver them—the gods of Gozan, Harran, Rezeph and the people of Eden who were in Tel Assar? and in Isaiah 37:12. and deprived it of many privileges, which were later restored.

 Archaeological remains of ancient Harran, a major commercial, cultural, and religious center first inhabited in the Early Bronze Age III (3rd millennium BC) period.